By DON McINTOSH

 The Regional Council itself remains in trusteeship, meaning that it’s run by trustees appointed by Carpenters general president Douglas J. McCarron.
 The international union trusteed the Regional Council in November 2021 following allegations of vote rigging in a ratification vote over a new Seattle-area contract with Associated General Contractors.
 Under federal law, a trusteeship is supposed to last no more than 18 months, at which point local democratic control is supposed to be restored.

 Staff organizers and representatives in the region are employees of the regional council, not the locals.
 The regional council serves 27,000 carpenters, millwrights, and pile drivers in Oregon, Washington, Idaho, Montana, Wyoming, and Alaska.

-For Portland-area carpenters, this is the third reorganization initiated by the international union in 12 years.
+For Portland-area carpenters, this is the third reorganization in 12 years.
 For decades, they were in Local 247, but that local was terminated in January 2011, and merged with five other Oregon and Southwest Washington locals to become Local 156.
-Then in September 2014 Local 156 was split up again into Local 1503 for the Portland metro area and Southwest Washington, and Local 271 for the rest of Oregon.
+Then in September 2014 Local 156 split up again into Local 1503 for the Portland metro area and Southwest Washington, and Local 271 for the rest of Oregon.